spijet/kofta/README.md

 Enter **KOFTA** — the piece of Rails code that was born with a single purpose: To replace Collectd and to feed InfluxDB with data, with style.

+## State
+As of 2016-May-09, the app is somewhat (dys)functional.
+InfluxDB connection and data sending is not implemented yet, as well as index Web UI (only Devices and Datatypes views are mostly done).
+Just a little bit more and it's ready.

 ## License
 This software is (not yet) released under the [MIT license](https://opensource.org/licenses/MIT).